 - Parent Jerseys – This one is the biggest no brainer of the bunch.
 Nearly all parents and many grandparents would love the chance to sport their kids jersey in the stands to let their boy/girl know how proud they are of them.
 Allen Sportswear is one company that always offers to make parent jerseys at a discount so leagues can sell them for fundraising.
 You can get a mock up of the parent jersey and email it out to the parents so they can see it and get excited or your league can have one made and display it during registration so the parents can reserve one on the spot.
 Either way works great and it’s an easy way for the league to earn thousands in fundraising before the season even starts.
 Moms take pride in making things happen, pick your most passionate and personable team mom to help with collections.
 Paypal makes it easy and quick.
 Find out how to get started raising your first $1.5k for your team!

-- Donut Deliveries – Who doesn’t like Donuts?
+- Donut Deliveries– Who doesn’t like Donuts?
 Getting neighbors and family to buy a dozen donuts for $15 and then getting Krispy Kreme donuts in the morning is easy and a sure fire winner.
 Just put a post on Facebook and another app like NextDoor and post that you’re delivering Donuts for $15 a dozen and before you know it you will be up $500-$1000!
-It’s amazing what a few determined moms can do in one day… On a side note I’d like to thank the amazing volunteers at iprevail and foster friends of Oviedo for stealing their idea.
+It’s amazing what a few determined moms can do in one day… On a side note I’d like to thank the amazing volunteers at iprevail and foster friends of Oviedo for letting me steal their idea.

 Not worth it: